DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book_with_cites.md

 oldest myths—to uncover the truth of who we are and where we came from.

 **The toolkit is complete.
 The origin story awaits.**

-## Chapter 18: References and Sources

-This appendix consolidates key references cited or implied across the text.
-It’s a living list; consult the online version for updates.

-- Canonical non‑dual voices: Rumi, Blake, Shakespeare, Shelley, Kathleen Raine, Yeats (quoted where relevant)
-- Cognitive science, neuroscience, and contemplative research references (attention, interoception, predictive processing)
-- Ethics and action frameworks (ahimsa, wu‑wei contextualizations)

-Note: Specific chapter callouts will use bracketed notation \[see:
-References and Sources\].

 ## Quick Start Guide